 When proving the liability of a property owner for your injuries in a slip and fall incident, you need to show the extent of the reasonableness of the owner’s actions.
 Your goal is to show that he or she acted unreasonably.

-In order to demonstrate that the property owner acted unreasonably, you need to ask yourself:
+To demonstrate that the property owner acted unreasonably, you need to ask yourself:

 You need to ask yourself some questions in order to determine your level of negligence in a slip and fall incident.
 Some of these questions include: